erf/vid/README.md

 ## Contributing

-I'm open to PR's that align with vid's minimal philosophy.
+I'm open to PR's that align with `vid`'s minimal philosophy.